FOSSforlife/FOSSforlife/README.md

 ## Coding projects

-These are mostly on hold right now, as my main focuses right now are my [job](https://www.opensesame.com/site/blog/employee-spotlight-elias-jackson/) and my [music projects](#music).
+These are mostly on hold, as my main focuses right now are my [job](https://www.opensesame.com/site/blog/employee-spotlight-elias-jackson/) and my [music projects](#music).

 ### Websites